PanLiyuan/hyper-protect-dbaas/index.md

 ## Accessing the database

-After creating a database, you can use the mongo shell, your favorite MongoDB driver, or tools like MongoDB Compass to manage the database itself.
+After creating a MongoDB database, you can use the mongo shell, your favorite MongoDB driver, or tools like MongoDB Compass to manage the database itself.
+For PostgreSQL, you can use pgadmin or your favorite PostgreSQL tool to manage the databases.

 ### Before you begin